pqy000/SemiTimeSeries/README.md

 * `model/`
     * The mainly DL architecture is Temporal Convolution neural network
 * `Dataloader/`
-    * The directory is important, including some dataloaders that read the UCR time series classification data.
-In our implementation, the data used to calculate the consistency loss sample from both labeled and unlabeled data.
+    * The directory is necessary, including some data loaders that read the UCR time series classification data.
+The data used to calculate the consistency loss sample from both labelled and unlabeled data in our implementation.

 ### Usage example
 After introducing the results of previous code, some examples for running commands.